Xangis/MIDIPlayer/README.md

 A new MIDI engine has been written from scratch and it no longer relies on any DirectX code.
 It uses RtMidi for platform-agnostic MIDI playback.

+It also showss the individual tracks of the MIDI file.

 # MIDIPlayer 1